 Sunny passed away in October 2013 and is waiting for us at the Rainbow Bridge.
-She lived a good life but had started to have significant health issues this spring.
+She lived a good life but had started to have significant health issues that spring.
 We will miss her and she will always hold a place in our heart.
 A year later, Major passed after losing his battle with cancer and waits with Winchester, Amour, Tory, Bruiser, and Sunny at the Rainbow Bridge.

-    We have a rescue Golden in 2013 named Trager.
+We got a rescue Golden in 2013 named Trager.
 He is full of energy which we had to keep under control until his heartworm treatment was over in January 2014 and he did great!

 He has a great personality and really wants to learn and please.
 He loves to be with us and continues to be full of energy.

 We lost Trager in the spring of 2022 to cancer.
 He was a lovable Golden to the day he went to the Rainbow Bridge and we have many great memories of his long life with us.
 We are

 now looking for our next Golden(s) to continue to fill our lives with love and happiness.

 We do not have any litters on the ground nor are we breeding.
 Follow the links below to access puppy referral lines and Rescue groups in your area.

 Powered by WebRing